clab/lstm-parser-dynamic/README.md

 Note-2: the training process should be stopped when the development result does not substantially improve anymore.
 Normally, after 5500 iterations.

-Note-3: the parser reports (after each iteration) results including punctuation symbols while in the ACL-15 paper we report results excluding them (as it is common practice in those data sets).
+Note-3: the parser reports (after each iteration) results including punctuation symbols while in the ACL-15 and the EMNLP-16 paper we report results excluding them (as it is common practice in those data sets).
 You can find eval.pl script from the CoNLL-X Shared Task to get the correct numbers.

 #### Parse data with your parsing model

 Having a test.conll file formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat)

-    java -jar ParserOracleArcStdWithSwap.jar -t -1 -l 1 -c test.conll > testOracle.txt
+    java -jar ParserOracleArcStd.jar -t -1 -l 1 -c test.conll > testOracle.txt

     parser/lstm-parse -T trainingOracle.txt -d testOracle.txt --hidden_dim 100 --lstm_input_dim 100 -w sskip.100.vectors --pretrained_dim 100 --rel_dim 20 --action_dim 20 -P -m parser_pos_2_32_100_20_100_12_20-pidXXXX.params